wcm-io/wcm-io-caconfig/compat/src/site/markdown/index.md

 * Locking parameters in the configuration hierarchy is not supported (but you can use overrides to mimic this)
 * Map data type is no longer supported - but it is mapped to a string array with key value pairs separated by "="

+Configuration collections and nested configurations are new features from Sling Context-Aware Configuration are not supported by the compatibility layer (as they where not supported in wcm.io Configuration 0.x).

 When this compat bundle is deployed you can either use the old wcm.io Configuration API or the Apache Sling Context-Aware Configuration API to access the configuration.
 All wcm.io Configurations are grouped in one single configuration with the internal name `config`.

 There is also a wiki page with lists different migration scenarios: [Migrate from wcm.io Configuration 0.x to Context-Aware Configuration][caconfig-migration]